Visual psychiatry — telehealth across Virginia.

 enough to look.

-The Everyday Gaze is not about producing meaningful photographs.
+The Everyday Gaze is the weekly photography practice at the heart of The Implicit Exposure Lens™.
+It is not about producing meaningful photographs.
 It is not a performance of insight.
 It is a structured invitation to notice — the world around you, your relationship to what is familiar, and the things you have stopped seeing because they have always been there.

 "Healing does not always begin with a prescription or a diagnosis.
 Sometimes it begins when you slow down enough to see what you have been carrying."

-The first exercise of The Everyday Gaze arrives before your first appointment at DepthWorks.
+The first prompt arrives before your first appointment at DepthWorks.
 It is a quiet beginning — not a test, not a form, not a preparation for anything you have to get right.
 It is simply the first moment of paying attention to what is already there.

 "I have spent years behind a camera.